-MATHS 786 ADVANCED TOPIC(S) IN APPLIED MATHEMATICS 1
+MATHS 786 ADVANCED TOPIC(S) IN APPLIED

+MATHEMATICS I

-15 points a) c) SI C b) S2 C This course can be taken as either a) a special topic project course (It is necessary to find a supervisor and get the approval of the Postgraduate Advisor before enrolling; or b) "Mathematical Biology", a course taught by Dr. David Bryant on mathematical physiology and bioinformatics.
+This course can be taken as either

+- a) a special topic project course (It is necessary to find a supervisor and get the approval of the Postgraduate Advisor before enrolling; or - b) "Applied Functional Analysis", a course taught by Prof. Boris Pavlov that builds on the content of Maths 332, 333 and 362, introducing modern methods of solving partial differential equations: or - c) "Mathematical Biology", a course taught by Prof. James Sneyd on mathematical physiology and bioinformatics.

-Please contact either Prof. Sneyd or Dr. Bryant to confirm the lecture times.
+Please contact either Prof. Pavlov or Prof. Sneyd to confirm the lecture times.